ItsJonQ/designing-code-1/inside-out-design-pattern/index.md

 When that "later" comes, you'll most likely experience a wall of hurt.
 Where things that you thought were easy, turned out to be hard.
 Where 1 edge case suddenly became 7, and you have no idea how to stich the various bits together.

-This is the problem of the traditional "Outside In"
+This is the problem of the traditional "Outside In".

 ## Going Deeper

 Now that we know what **not** to try, let's try this again.

 Take a look at the UI design for 10-20 seconds, and break things down.
-Rmember, the one we had in the first example wasn't bad.
+Remember, the one we had in the first example wasn't bad.
 It just wasn't complete.

 ![Random Twitter Redesign](./images/twitter-redesign.png)